 9. WHAT TO TRY IF YOU LIKE A "WHYDUNIT"

-Jessica Biel just received an Emmy nomination for her performance in The Sinner‘s first season as a woman with no clue why she committed a very bloody murder.
-She will act as a producer, but will not be returning to star in season two, which follows Bill Pullman‘s sensitive Detective Ambrose as he investigates the strange case of a young boy who’s inexplicably killed both his parents.
+Jessica Biel just received an Emmy nomination for her performance in The Sinner's first season as a woman with no clue why she committed a very bloody murder.
+But she's not returning for season two, which follows Bill Pullman's sensitive Detective Ambrose as he investigates the strange case of a young boy who's inexplicably killed both his parents.
 Along the way, he comes into contact with Vera, the leader of a rather dubious commune, played by the always-excellent Carrie Coon.
-Debuting Wednesday on the USA network, don’t be surprised if The Sinner sucks you in all over again with another tough-to-decipher crime
+Debuting Wednesday on the USA network, don't be surprised if The Sinner sucks you in all over again with another tough-to-decipher crime

 10. AND FINALLY, WHAT TO WATCH ON YOUR NEXT COZY NIGHT IN